History & Social Studies

 Mr. Bojarsky, Credo math and science teacher, is a longtime Waldorf math and science teacher who comes to us from Haelakala Waldorf High School in Maui.
 He previously spent twelve years teaching math and physics at Natomas Charter School, seven years teaching math and science at the Sacramento Waldorf High School and six years at Highland Hall Waldorf High School in Los Angeles.
 Mr. Bojarsky has a BS in Chemistry, and MS in Geoscience, a Waldorf teaching certificate from Emerson College in England and single subject teaching credentials in math and physics.
 Mikko.Bojarsky@Credohigh.org

 Mrs. Menzer, Credo math teacher, had a prior career in software development and the telecommunications industry before becoming a Waldorf certified teacher in 2013.
-She recently graduated her 8th grade class at Stone Bridge School in Napa and joined Credo High for the 2022-23 school year.
-Mrs. Menzer has a MS in Computer Science from Humboldt University of Berlin (Germany), an MA in Teaching English to Speakers of Other Languages (TESOL) from the University of San Francisco, and a teaching credential from Sonoma State University.
-Mrs. Menzer is a fond foreign language learner, enjoys the outdoors with her family, and is a Waldorf parent.
+After graduating her 8th grade class at Stone Bridge School in Napa, she joined Credo High for the school year 2022-23.
+Mrs. Menzer earned a MS in Computer Science from Humboldt University of Berlin (Germany), a MA in Teaching English to Speakers of Other Languages (TESOL) from the University of San Francisco, and both a multiple subject teaching credential and a math teaching credential from Sonoma State University.
+When not teaching, she loves to learn foreign languages and enjoys spending time with her family outdoors.
+Mrs. Menzer is also a Waldorf parent.

 Science